harrywang/harrywang.github.io/_posts/2023-01-31-finetune-sd.md

 <img class="mx-auto" src="https://user-images.githubusercontent.com/595772/219880541-ce36d12a-bc7a-476c-b831-09a8d130f61a.png">

-[LoRA (Low-Rank Adaptation) of Large Language Models](https://arxiv.org/abs/2106.09685) was included in the [Diffuser](https://huggingface.co/docs/diffusers/index) release last week, which enables fine-tuning Stable Diffusion (SD) model with much lower GPU requirements so that I can finally try on my old RTX 2080 Ti (I use Tesla V100 most of the time).
+[LoRA (Low-Rank Adaptation) of Large Language Models](https://arxiv.org/abs/2106.09685) was included in the [Diffuser](https://huggingface.co/docs/diffusers/index) release last week, which enables fine-tuning Stable Diffusion (SD) model with much lower GPU requirements so that I can finally try it on my old RTX 2080 Ti (I now use Tesla V100 most of the time).
 In addition, LoRA fine-tuning is much faster and the trained weights are much smaller, e.g., ~3M vs. ~5G.

 There are many tutorials on fine-tuning Stable Diffusion using Colab notebooks and UI tools.
 But I did not find a good "self-contained" repo with environment setup, simple sample datasets, training scripts, and instructions so that people can just clone, customize, and run.